Mercury Planetary Orbiter - spacecraft

 |Artist's impression of the MPO spacecraft in orbit around Mercury.
 Credit: spacecraft: ESA/ATG medialab; Mercury: NASA/Johns Hopkins University Applied Physics Laboratory/Carnegie Institution of Washington|

 The Mercury Planetary Orbiter (MPO) is ESA's scientific contribution to the mission.
-The Institute of Space and Astronautical Science (ISAS) at the Japan Aerospace Exploration Agency (JAXA), is providing the other science spacecraft, the Mercury Magnetospheric Orbiter (MMO).
-ESA is also building the Mercury Transfer Module (MTM), which will carry the two orbiters to their destination, and the MMO Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for the MMO.
-The Mercury Composite Spacecraft (MCS) consists of the MPO, MMO, MTM and MOSIF.
+The Institute of Space and Astronautical Science (ISAS) at the Japan Aerospace Exploration Agency (JAXA) has provided the other science spacecraft, the Mercury Magnetospheric Orbiter (Mio).
+ESA has also built the Mercury Transfer Module (MTM), which carries the two orbiters to their destination, and the Magnetospheric Orbiter Sunshield and Interface Structure (MOSIF), which provides thermal protection and the mechanical and electrical interfaces for Mio.
+The Mercury Composite Spacecraft (MCS) consists of the MPO, Mio, MTM and MOSIF.
 ESA is responsible for the overall mission design, the design, development and test of the MPO, MTM and MOSIF, the integration and test of the MCS and the launch.

 Mechanical and thermal design